mahdikhashan/trainer/docs/proposals/2442-jax-runtime-trainer-v2/README.md

 ## Summary

 This document outlines a proposal to support the JAX Runtime in Kubeflow Trainer V2.
 Built upon the Kubernetes JobSet API, the JAX Runtime enables training and fine-tuning workloads using the JAX framework on Kubernetes.
 Instead of relying on framework-specific CRDs, Trainer V2 introduces a unified abstraction through TrainingRuntime and TrainJob.
 The JAX Runtime implements this abstraction to serve as a reusable blueprint for model training tasks, including large language models (LLMs).
-Thanks to Kubeflow Trainer Pipeline Framework, we can seamlessly integrate the JAX runtime into Kubeflow Trainer V2 as a runtime plugin.
+With the Kubeflow Trainer Pipeline Framework, we can easily integrate the JAX runtime into Kubeflow Trainer V2 as a runtime plugin.

 ## Motivation